-Use DCP's Tone Curve
+Use DCP Tone Curve

-Some third-party DCP profiles contain tone curves, which are not part of the color calibration, but may be used to add contrast and brightness to provide a special image look.
+Some DCP profiles contain tone curves, which are not part of the color calibration, but may be used to add contrast and brightness to simulate a special image look.
 This is mainly used for profiles simulating camera maker settings.
-The setting will be disabled for profiles that don't contain a tone curve, such as all profiles bundled with RawTherapee.
+It is always disabled for RawTherapee's own profiles.